MagaliDrumare/Agent-the-next-big-thing/README.md

 # 👮‍♂️ Agent the next big thing

 ### Inside Anthropic's Race to Build a Smarter Claude and Human-Level AI | WSJ
+The Wall Street Journal video explores Anthropic's efforts to develop a more advanced version of its language model, Claude.
+Anthropic aims to create an AI agent with enhanced capabilities, including improved reasoning, understanding of complex tasks, and the ability to generate more human-like responses.
+The race to build human-level AI is highlighted, with Anthropic's focus on safety and ethical considerations being a key aspect of their research.
 - https://youtu.be/snkOMOjiVOk?feature=shared

 ### Andrew Ng Explores The Rise Of AI Agents And Agentic Reasoning | BUILD 2024
+In his BUILD 2024 talk, Andrew Ng discusses the rise of AI agents and the concept of agentic reasoning.
+He emphasizes the potential of AI agents to exhibit human-like qualities and make decisions based on their understanding of the environment.
+Ng explores the idea of "agentic loops," where AI agents can continuously learn and improve their decision-making processes.
+He also touches on the challenges and opportunities presented by the development of AI agents.
 - https://youtu.be/KrRD7r7y7NY?feature=shared

 ### Google Whitepaper on AI Agents
+Google's whitepaper on AI agents provides an in-depth look at their research and advancements in this field.
+The whitepaper likely covers topics such as the architecture and design of AI agents, their capabilities, and the potential applications across various industries.
+It may also address the technical challenges and ethical considerations associated with building intelligent AI agents.
 - pdf : https://archive.org/details/google-ai-agents-whitepaper/page/28/mode/2up
 - video : https://youtu.be/15_8Rtdu0HY?feature=shared

 ### What is Agentic AI?
 Is It the Next Big Thing?
+This blog post from Arcee.ai introduces the concept of Agentic AI and its potential impact.
+It defines Agentic AI as an AI system with agentic qualities, including autonomy, proactivity, and the ability to learn and adapt.
+The post explores the idea that Agentic AI could revolutionize various industries, from healthcare to finance, by enabling more intelligent and autonomous decision-making.
+It also discusses the challenges and considerations surrounding the development and deployment of Agentic AI.
 - https://blog.arcee.ai/what-is-agentic-ai-is-it-the-next-big-thing/

 ### AgentForce by Salesforce
+Salesforce's AgentForce is a platform that empowers businesses to build their own AI agents.
+The AWS re:Invent 2024 video showcases how AgentForce can be utilized to create AI agents for customer service, automation, and other business applications.
+It demonstrates the ease of building and deploying AI agents using Salesforce's tools, allowing businesses to enhance their operations and provide more efficient services.
 - AWS re:Invent 2024 - Build AI agents with Salesforce Agentforce : https://youtu.be/L-nBTPYcTKQ?si=iwz_7rppne7wUDFP